 California's workers' compensation experience rating system is a merit rating system intended to provide employers a direct financial incentive to reduce work-related accidents.
 The experience rating system objectively distributes the cost of workers' compensation insurance more equitably among employers assigned to particular industry classifications.

-The regulations governing the Experience Rating System are contained in the California Workers' Compensation Experience Rating Plan - 1995 (Experience Rating Plan).
-This Plan is part of the California Code of Regulations (Title 10; Chapter 5, Section 2353.1) and is approved by the Insurance Commissioner.
+The regulations governing the Experience Rating System are contained in the California Workers' Compensation Experience Rating Plan—1995 (ERP).
+The ERP is part of the California Code of Regulations (Title 10; Chapter 5, Section 2353.1) and is approved by the Insurance Commissioner.
 Not all employers are eligible for experience rating.
 See Determining Eligibility.

 An experience modification, which is expressed as a percentage, compares the loss or claims history of one company to all other companies in the same industry that are similar in size.
-Generally, an experience modification of less than 100% reflects better-than-average experience, while an experience modification of more than 100% reflects worse-than-average experience.
-Accordingly, an experience modification that is greater than 100% usually increases the cost of an employer's workers' compensation insurance premiums, while an experience modification that is less than 100% usually decreases the cost of an employer's workers' compensation insurance premiums.
+Generally, an experience modification of less than 100 percent reflects better-than-average experience, while an experience modification of more than 100 percent reflects worse-than-average experience.
+Accordingly, an experience modification that is greater than 100 percent usually increases the cost of an employer's workers' compensation insurance premiums, while an experience modification that is less than 100 percent usually decreases the cost of an employer's workers' compensation insurance premiums.

 We welcome your feedback on this guide.
 Please send comments and suggestions to [email protected].